Anoncoin/anoncoin/doc/zerocoin.md

   occur at most once for any given denomination, and is required if any ZC mints using that denomination occur in the block.

+* ZC mint:

+* ZC first half: ZCFIRSTHALF <version: VarInt> <firstHalfHash: VarInt>
+  At the time that this transaction is verified, only the length of firstHalfHash is checked, since the information required to verify more is not yet available. firstHalfHash consists of a hash of <spendTxHash> <commitmentToCoinUnderSerialParams> <t1-20hash> <t21-40hash>.
+  <t1-20hash> and <t21-40hash> should match the "snSoK t" hashes described in
+  the spend root section (below). spendTxHash is produced by taking the binary representation of the ZC spend transaction as found in "tx" network messages, and replacing the input's spendRootHash with all zero bytes.

+### Format of Zerocoin spend roots (hashes are denoted spendRootHash, above)

+Contents:

+* the block hash containing the accumulator checkpoint

+* 4 hashes of accPoKs (one for each UFO)

+* hashes (4 if non-rate-limited, 2 if rate-limited) of snSoK s, s': each part corresponds to a separate 20 bits of the challenge hash, and thus are independently verifiable.

+* snSoK t hashes (4 if non-rate-limited, 2 if rate-limited); each part corresponds to a separate 20 bits of the challenge hash.

+* commitmentPoK

+* commitmentToCoinUnderSerialParams

+* commitmentToCoinUnderAccParams

+### Producing the challenge hash

+If rate-limited, the challenge hash is the hash of <block1hash> <block2hash> <firstHalfHash>, where block1hash is the hash of the block containing firstHalfHash, and block2hash is the hash of the block following that block.
+Thus, the ZC spend txn must occur in block 3 or later.

+If non-rate-limited, the challenge hash is the hash of <spendTxHash> <commitmentToCoinUnderSerialParams> <t1-20hash> <t21-40hash> <t41-60hash> <t61-80hash>.